Emirates joins airlines’ high-loss club

-LONDON, June 15 (Reuters Breakingviews) - Emirates has joined an unfortunate elite club.
-The Gulf airline, owned by the government of Dubai, on Tuesday posted a $6 billion loss for 2020.
-That puts it on a par with London-based International Airlines Group (ICAG.L), parent of British Airways, and is only marginally healthier than European rivals Air France-KLM (AIRF.PA) and Deutsche Lufthansa (LHAG.DE), which lost $7.5 billion and $8.1 billion respectively.
+LONDON (Reuters Breakingviews) - Emirates has joined an unfortunate elite club.
+The Gulf airline, owned by the government of Dubai, on Tuesday posted a $6 billion loss here for 2020.
+That puts it on a par with London-based International Airlines Group, parent of British Airways, and is only marginally healthier than European rivals Air France-KLM and Deutsche Lufthansa, which lost $7.5 billion and $8.1 billion respectively.
 Aggressive cost-cutting by Emirates’ state backers averted a worse financial disaster.

 Capital Calls - More concise insights on global finance: